emissions

 For example, smart automation reduced gas procurement costs by over 30% in a pilot store, which corresponds to a reduction of 14 tCO2-eq in emissions.
 The energy efficiency of properties has also improved, and district heating consumption has decreased.
 The centralization of logistics warehouse operations in Mäntsälä in Finland, where our Tokmanni variety discount retail chain has two logistics centres, has also reduced the need for district heating.

-At the end of 2024, there were solar power plants installed in about 70 of our stores and on the roofs of our logistics centres in Mäntsälä, Finland.
-Whenever possible, we aim to install new solar panels when opening new stores or renovating old ones.
-In 2024, we ordered the installation of new solar panels on the roofs of six stores.
-Altogether, our Tokmanni segment’s solar panels produced a total of 6,195 MWh of solar electricity in 2024.
+At the end of 2025, there were solar power plants installed in about 70 of our Tokmanni stores and on the roofs of our logistics centres in Mäntsälä, Finland.
+Whenever possible, we aim to install new solar panels when opening new Tokmanni stores or renovating old ones.
+For example, in 2025, we ordered the installation of new solar panels on the roof of one store.
+In 2025, the solar panels at our own sites produced 7,306 (2024: 5,208) MWh of solar electricity for our use and 1,197 (2024: 988) MWh for sale to the electricity grid.
+In 2025, the energy produced from the 34,595 solar panels on our own sites corresponded to 7.7% of our Group’s total electricity use.

 In addition to the solar electricity we produce and the carbon dioxide-free electricity we purchase, the carbon dioxide emissions from our Tokmanni segment’s electricity use were covered by carbon dioxide-free energy origin certificates in 2024.

-Aiming to keep transport emissions at the 2015 level in relation to revenue
+Aiming to keep the Tokmanni segment’s transport emissions at the 2015 level in relation to revenue

 In 2024, 17% (23%) of the Tokmanni segment’s product transport emissions were caused by Asian freight, 69% (61%) by domestic (Finnish) truck transport, and 14% (14%) by European sea and truck transport.
 We aim to centralize transport with long-term partners, with whom we continuously seek ways to reduce carbon dioxide emissions and other environmental impacts of transport.
 Centralization allows us to combine deliveries, optimize transport routes, and better utilize the carrying capacity of vehicles.